UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Laurie_Keller.md

 **Abbate:**

-Do you think computing is, and/or seems like, a field that can accommodate family responsibilities?
+Do you think computing is, andor seems like, a field that can accommodate family responsibilities?

 **Keller:**